Local Sites

 Sallie Howard Memorial Baptist Chapel is a testament to abiding love.
 The chapel is built around a massive rock.
 It was constructed by attorney Milford Howard, an important figure in Mentone’s history, as a tribute to his late wife Sallie, even as his own health was failing.

-St. Joseph's on-the-Mountain Episcopal Church was originally a log cabin and the church building has grown around it.
-The log cabin dated around 1870 had been the home of the Simmie Sherman Vernon family.
+St. Joseph’s on-the-Mountain Episcopal Church was originally a log cabin, and the church building has grown around it.
+The log cabin, dated around 1870, had been the home of the Simmie Sherman Vernon family.

-R1 Brow Park Valley Overlook 0I9A1514.JPG
+Brow Park